Skip to content

 Strongest Point

 African geographic and regulatory depth that no competitor in this catalogue can match.
-34 country licences, direct M-Pesa partnership in Kenya, MTN Mobile Money in Ghana/Uganda/Rwanda/Cameroon/Cote d'Ivoire, Airtel across East Africa, USSD/NQR/eNaira/Opay in Nigeria - all through one contract and one API.
+34 country licences, direct M-Pesa partnership in Kenya, MTN Mobile Money in Ghana/Uganda/Rwanda/Cameroon/Cote d'Ivoire, Airtel across East Africa, USSD/NQR/eNaira/Opay in Nigeria, all through one contract and one API.
 The CBN Switching & Processing Licence (granted September 2022, held by fewer than 10 institutions) plus the new CBN Microfinance Bank Licence (April 2026) put Flutterwave in a Nigerian regulatory position no foreign-headquartered competitor can replicate.
 For iGaming operators where Africa is the target market this is a structural moat.

 Key Limitation